Gillingham, Kent: Gillingham Football Club

 A view of former The Black Lion Leisure Centre (Now Medway Park Sports Centre), April 2009.

 The town is home to Gillingham F.C., who play at Priestfield Stadium and were first elected to the Football League in 1920 as members of the new Football League Third Division (south).
 They were voted out of the league in 1938, only to be re-elected when the league expanded in 1950.
 They spent the next 50 years moving between the two lower divisions before finally reaching the second tier (then Division One) in the 1999–2000 season after beating Wigan Athletic in the Play-off Final at Wembley.
 They spent five years at this level before being relegated twice, and in 2013–22 played in League One (third tier), into which they were promoted after winning their first championship for fifty years in the 2012–13 season under manager Martin Allen.
 They were relegated to EFL League Two in 2022.

+Medway Park Sports Centre

-The area boasts a sub-regional sports centre (the Black Lion Leisure Centre, now Medway Park) with three indoor pools for swimming and SCUBA diving, gym, sports hall and squash courts also in the same area is Jumpers Rebound Centre for trampolining a world-famous facility for the sport.
+The area boasts a sub-regional sports complex called Medway Park Sports Centre with three indoor pools for swimming and SCUBA diving, gym, sports hall and squash courts also in the same area is Jumpers Rebound Centre for trampolining a world-famous facility for the sport.

+The Strand Lido & Leisure Park

 There is an outdoors sporting centre located at the Strand which provides sailing and motor boat courses for both adults and children.
 The Strand Leisure Park has an open-air swimming pool on the banks of the River Medway as well as other leisure attractions including tennis courts and a narrow-gauge railway.

 Gillingham Ice Bowl is the home ice rink for Kent's premier Ice Hockey Club, the Invicta Dynamos, who were originally called the Medway Bears.
 The Ice Bowl was officially opened by Queen Elizabeth II in 1984.